storopoli/Bayesian-Julia/README.md

 ## How to use the content?

 The content is licensed under a very permissive Creative Commons license (CC BY-SA).
 You are mostly welcome to contribute with [issues](https://www.github.com/storopoli/Bayesian-Julia/issues) and [pull requests](https://github.com/storopoli/Bayesian-Julia/pulls).
-My hope is to have more people into Bayesian statistics.
+My hope is to have **more people into Bayesian statistics**.
 The content is aimed towards social scientists and PhD candidates in social sciences.
-I chose to provide an intuitive approach rather than focusing on rigorous mathematical formulations.
+I chose to provide an **intuitive approach** rather than focusing on rigorous mathematical formulations.
 I've made it to be how I would have liked to be introduced to Bayesian statistics.

 To configure a local environment: